Searching Latent Program Spaces: Latent Program Network (LPN)

 \subsection{Training}

-To train the LPN system end-to-end, we assume to have a dataset of tasks, where a task is defined as $n$ input-output pairs $(x_i, y_i)$ generated by the same program.
+To train the LPN system end-to-end, we assume we have a dataset of tasks, where a task is defined as $n$ input-output pairs $(x_i, y_i)$ generated by the same program.
 To simulate the test conditions of predicting a new input from a given specification, we design the training procedure to reconstruct each of the outputs $y_i$ from their inputs $x_i$ and all the $n-1$ other pairs ${(x_j, y_j)}_{j \neq i}$.
-We emphasize that we do not use the specific pair $(x_i, y_i)$ to reconstruct $y_i$, which would otherwise lead to the encoder directly compressing the output $y_i$ as a shortcut without learning program-related abstractions.
+We emphasize that we do not use the specific pair $(x_i, y_i)$ to reconstruct $y_i$, which would lead to the encoder directly compressing the output $y_i$ as a shortcut without learning program-related abstractions.

 When reconstructing output $y_i$, we first sample latents $z_j$ from the encoder $q_\phi(z|x_j, y_j)$ for all $j \neq i$.
-We then aggregate them by computing their mean $\frac{1}{n-1} \sum_{j \neq i} z_j$, then we perform latent optimization using e.g. gradient ascent to obtain $z_i'$.
+We then aggregate them by computing their mean $\frac{1}{n-1} \sum_{j \neq i} z_j$, then we perform latent optimization using e.g., gradient ascent to obtain $z_i'$.
 Finally, we compute the negative log-likelihood of the right output $y_i$ using its corresponding input $x_i$ and the refined latent $z_i'$.
-In practice, we compute the cross-entropy loss of the decoder logits $p_\theta(\hat{y_i}|x_i, z_i')$ and the labels $y_i$, which derives from maximizing the likelihood of a categorical distribution.
-The full training pipeline is detailed in algorithm~\ref{alg:training_lpn}.
+In practice, we compute the cross-entropy loss of the decoder logits $p_\theta(\hat{y_i}|x_i, z_i')$ and the labels $y_i$, which is derived from maximizing the likelihood of a categorical distribution.
+The full training pipeline is detailed in \cref{app:lpn}.
+Specifically, we compute the reconstruction loss $\mathcal{L_{\text{rec}}}$ and the KL loss $\mathcal{L_{\text{KL}}}$ between the approximate posterior and the prior: